jaytimm/relation-extraction-notes/README.md

-# LSD600 Relation Extraction: Context Size Experiments
+# Some notes on relation extraction

 This repository contains a restructured version of the **LSD600** corpus with explicit `no_relation` labels and multiple context-size variants for studying the effect of context on relation classification performance.